mitsuhir0/markdown-cv/index.md

 ##  Refereed Journal Articles

+`May 2025`
+Okano Mitsuhiro (2025) "Optimal monetary policy in a two-country new Keynesian model with deep consumption habits" _Macroeconomic Dynamics_ (Accepted)

 `Aug 2024`
 [Ida, Daisuke and Mitsuhiro Okano (2024) "Does nominal wage stickiness affect fiscal multiplier in a two-agent new Keynesian model?" ___The B.E.
 Journal of Macroeconomics___, vol. 24, no. 2, pp. 883-928.](https://doi.org/10.1515/bejm-2023-0213)